AdobeDocs/experience-platform.en/help/segmentation/ui/edge-segmentation.md

 description: Edge segmentation is the ability to do segmentation on Platform near instantaneously, allowing segments to quickly and efficiently be evaluated.
 ---

-# Edge segmentation
+# Edge segmentation UI guide

-Edge segmentation is the ability to do segmentation on Platform instantaneously, allowing segments to quickly and efficiently be evaluated.
+Edge segmentation is the ability to evaluate segments on Platform instantaneously, enabling same page and next page personalization use cases.

 ## Edge segmentation query types